Highway corridor management

 - Sign

-If you are planning to erect or alter a sign or advertising device on a property within 400m (¼ mile) of any provincial highway right-of-way, you may require a permit.
-There are certain restrictions as to setback, size and location, that are considered when issuing sign permits. - Building and Land Use
+You may require a sign permit if you are planning to erect or alter a sign or advertising device (for example, billboard or digital display) on a property within 400 metres of any provincial highway right-of-way.
+Setback (distance from the right-of-way limit), size and location are all considered when issuing sign permits. - Building and Land Use

 - Entrance